lmjohns3/theanets/docs/creating.rst

 \mathbb{R}^{t \times m \times n}` and a corresponding set of integer labels :math:`Y \in \mathbb{Z}^{t \times m}`; the error is then computed as the cross-entropy between the network output and the target labels.

-Unlike a feedforward classifier, where the target labels are provided as a single vector, a recurrent classifier requires a vector of target labels for each time step in the input data.
-So a recurrent classifier model requires the following inputs for training:

-- ``x``: A three-dimensional array of input data.
-Each element of axis 0 of ``x`` is expected to be one moment in time.
-Each element of axis 1 of ``x`` holds a single sample in a batch of data.
-Each element of axis 2 of ``x`` represents the measurements of a particular input variable across all times and all data items in a batch.

-- ``labels``: A two-dimensional array of integer target labels.
-Each element of ``labels`` is expected to be the class index for a single batch item.
-Axis 0 of this array represents time, and axis 1 represents data samples in a batch.

 .. _creating-specifying-layers: